-Discussion on proposed Ordinance to replace the existing Petroleum Products Franchise Agreement with a new ten (10) year agreement between the City of Bellevue and Olympic Pipe Line Company.
+Ordinance No. 6275 providing a 10 year Petroleum Products Franchise Agreement between the City of Bellevue and Olympic Pipe Line Company (OPLC).

-FISCAL IMPACT
+FISCAL IMPACT:

 Under the franchise agreement, the Olympic Pipe Line Company is required to pay an annual franchise fee to the City.
 The annual fee is increased by the Consumer Price Index for Urban Consumers (CPI-U) as published in January of each year, or at a rate of 1.5%, whichever is greater.
 The 2016 franchise fee amount is \$22,500.